February 2022 Concert Featured Three Winners as Soloists!

 See photos of winners from the 2011–12 through 2021–22 seasons.

-The Livermore-Amador Symphony Association conducted its 44th Competition for Young Musicians on October 9.
-The winners performed as soloists with the Symphony on February 18, 2017, and were awarded $500.00.
+The Livermore-Amador Symphony Association conducts its annual Competition for Young Musicians in October.
+The winners perform as soloists with the Symphony (usually in February) and are awarded $500.00.

 The competition is open to instrumentalists and vocalists who reside in Alameda County, Contra Costa County, the City of Tracy, or the community of Mountain House, California.
 The maximum age is 19 at the time of the scheduled February concert performance.

 The application deadline for the 2021–2022 competition was October 3, 2021.
 Applicants were required to submit a completed application form, a non-refundable fee of $20.00, and a video recording of themselves playing the solo to be performed at their audition.